 - Land of Designs – a true narrative taken from Glen’s interview with a struggling woman from Darfur who had fled the war-torn region and arrived in region of south Sudan where Glen and Jane have been building their development programs for the last decade.

-He is the father of seven children, the grandfather of three, and lives contentedly in London, Ontario.
+He is the father of seven children, the grandfather of five, and lives contentedly in London, Ontario.
 He can be reached by email.